 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.

-Every winter, millions of people get the flu.
+Every fall and winter, millions of people get the flu.
 Receiving the flu vaccine is a very effective way to prevent yourself and your family from developing the flu.

 There are many benefits to influenza vaccination, as well as some associated risks.
 If you have questions or concerns about influenza vaccination, be sure to speak to your doctor about them.